balthazarpierre/GPTSyncScore/README.md

 # GPTSyncScore chrome extension

-🙏 Feel at ease to submit PR
+🙏 Feel at ease to submit PR 🚀🚀🚀

 Idea behind the extension : [Linkedin Post](https://www.linkedin.com/posts/pierre-baele_chatgpt-anniv-keepitreal-activity-7136227603769634817-rELS?utm_source=share&utm_medium=member_desktop)

-I have been playing around with ChatGPT for 3 weeks now, and I went from pessimistic to optimistic about the impact it can have on society.
+_I have been playing around with ChatGPT for 3 weeks now, and I went from pessimistic to optimistic about the impact it can have on society.
 But for that, I think we need transparency about ChatgptUsage.
 GPTSyncScore below 50% seems ok to me.
-The lower the better in terms of sincerity.
+The lower the better in terms of sincerity._

 🟢 MVP : In clicking the extension, a popup appears where I can enter the two texts.
 I click on the 'SyncScore' button, and the percentage is copied to the clipboard.